 IF you pay (too much) attention to African voices on facebook, you become aware of the nagging fear of disorder: anarchy is being unleashed in Egypt, some say; a "revolution" is all well and good, others say, but it needs a "plan."
-"Change” is a fine sentiment, but where is the "strategy for going forward?”
-So development-minded are we that we cannot contemplate political movements without carefully written agendas.
-Simultaneously, we demonstrate our own truncated forms of knowledge and awareness.
+"Change” is a fine sentiment, but where is the "strategy for going forward?" … Continue reading Notes on Africa: Facebook, Egypt, Tunisia, and “the rest of us”